What ‘Sustainability’ Means for Businesses

 As part of the manufacturing sector, the label industry can improve its footprint on the environment with better management of materials waste, energy consumption, and chemical disposal.
 A growing number of label companies are taking various steps to address these environmental concerns and others that are facing the label industry.
 Label companies are investing time and resources into green initiatives in order to minimize its impact on the environment while still striving to accomplish organizational goals.

-Non-profit industry organizations have also responded by creating certification programs for label companies that incorporate environmental stewardship into its business model.
+Non-profit industry organizations have also responded by creating certification programs for label companies that incorporate environmental stewardship into their business model.
 For instance, the Tag and Label Manufacturers Institute (TLMI) founded its L.I.F.E.
 (Label Initiative for the Environment) program in 2009 to assist its converter and supplier members with finding cost-effective ways to reduce their company’s environmental footprint.

 Out of the thousands of label companies in the U.S., only a fraction are currently L.I.F.E. certified.
 Every year, however, the number of accredited label companies keeps increasing thus making the push for sustainability grow stronger.
 To learn more about the program, check out our article on how we became L.I.F.E. certified.

 Ways the Label Industry is Going Green